 20.1-01-01.
 General penalty.

 Any person violating a provision of this chapter for which a penalty is not specifically provided is guilty of a class B misdemeanor.

 20.1-01-02.
 Definitions.

 In this title, unless the context otherwise requires:

 - 1. "Afield" means being away from one's home or camp.
 The term does not include driving or being in actual physical control of a motor vehicle in violation of section 39-08-01 or equivalent ordinance. - 2.
 "Any part thereof" or "the parts thereof" includes the hide, horns, or hoofs of any animal specified and the plumage, skin, and every other part of any bird specified. - 3.
 "Aquatic nuisance species" means any nonindigenous, obligate aquatic species of plant or animal which is injurious to native and desirable aquatic species or which has a negative effect on aquatic habitats, environment, or the economy of the state. - 4.
 "Associated equipment" means: - a.
 Any system, part, or component of a boat as originally manufactured or any similar part or component manufactured or sold for replacement, repair, or improvement of such system, part, or component; - b.
 Any accessory or equipment for, or appurtenance to, a boat; and - c.
 Any marine safety article, accessory, or equipment intended for use by a person on board a boat; but - d.
 Excluding radio equipment. - 5.
 "Big game" means deer, moose, elk, bighorn sheep, mountain goats, and antelope. - 6.
 "Boat" means any vessel: - a.
 Manufactured or used primarily for noncommercial use; - b.
 Leased, rented, or chartered to another for the latter's noncommercial use; or - c.
 Engaged in the carrying of six or fewer passengers. - 7.
 "Confiscate" or "confiscated" means to hold subject to the order of a court of competent jurisdiction. - 8.
 "Consideration" means something of value given or done in exchange for something of value given or done by another. - 9.
-"Day leasing" means the practice of an outfitter entering a short-term lease agreement that is intended to and does last less than twenty-four hours. - 10.
-"Department" means the game and fish department. - 11.
-"Deputy director" means the deputy director of the department.

-- 12. "Director" means the director of the department. - 13.
+"Crops" means any plant that has been harvested, collected, or stored as livestock feed, fodder, or fuel. - 10.
+"Day leasing" means the practice of an outfitter entering a short-term lease agreement that is intended to and does last less than twenty-four hours. - 11.
+"Department" means the game and fish department. - 12.
+"Depredation" means damage to or destruction of private property. - 13.
+"Deputy director" means the deputy director of the department. - 14.
+"Director" means the director of the department. - 15.
 "Endangered species" means any species whose prospects of survival or recruitment within the state are in jeopardy due to any of the following factors: - a.
 The destruction, drastic modification, or severe curtailment of its habitat. - b.
 Its overutilization for scientific, commercial, or sporting purposes. - c.
 The effect on it of disease, pollution, or predation. - d.
 Other natural or manmade factors affecting its prospects of survival or recruitment within the state. - e.
 Any combination of the foregoing factors.